qfwc258/circuidipity/content/2014-09-26-pingparade4.rst

 Step 4 - Configuration
 ======================

 Secure access to the router using `SSH key authentication <http://www.circuidipity.com/pingparade2.html>`_.
-Create `static leases <http://www.circuidipity.com/20141001.html>`_ for hosts using DHCP.
+Create `static leases <http://www.circuidipity.com/20141001.html>`_ for hosts using DHCP and setup `port forwarding <http://www.circuidipity.com/20141006.html>`_ to reach devices behind the firewall from the world-at-large.

 Its exciting what you can do with these consumer routers once you let it sink in that - with a few dollars and OpenWrt - you have an extremely configurable general purpose computer.